-At the base of Site 1198, 3.9 m of olivine basalt represents acoustic basement (Unit V; 513.2-518.1 mbsf), which is characterized by a darkish green matrix consisting of smectite, magnetite, hematite, and feldspars (plagioclase) and abundant mineral-filled fractures.
+At the base of Site 1198, 3.9 m of olivine basalt represents the acoustic basement (Unit V; 513.2-518.1 mbsf), which is characterized by a darkish green matrix consisting of smectite, magnetite, hematite, and feldspars (plagioclase) and abundant mineral-filled fractures.
 Abrupt increases in MS, NGR, and velocity and a decrease in porosity characterize the basement lithology.
-A strong increase in NRM marks the transition from sediment to basement with average intensities of 0.5 A/m, a value 10 times less than the average intensities of both subaerial and submarine basalt.
+A strong increase in NRM marks the transition from sediment to basement with average intensities of 0.5 A/m, a value ten times less than the average intensities of both subaerial and submarine basalt.

 Shipboard paleontological analyses show that lithologic Unit I is composed of planktonic microfossils with a minor component of reworked material.
 Upper bathyal benthic foraminifers are common throughout this unit.
-Calcareous nannofossils and planktonic foraminifers indicate a hiatus of ~4 m.y. (~3.8-7.7 Ma) at the lithologic Unit I/II boundary.
-Subunit IIB contains abundant and well-preserved Lepidocyclina spp. that, based on seismic geometries, were (at least in part) shed from the SMP.
+Calcareous nannofossils and planktonic foraminifers indicate a hiatus of ~4 m.y. (~3.8-7.7 Ma) at the lithostratigraphic Unit I/II boundary.
+Subunit IIB contains abundant and well-preserved Lepidocyclina spp. that, based on seismic geometries, were (at least in part) shed from the MP3 platform.
 Planktonic foraminifers and nannofossils indicate a middle to late Miocene age (~12-8 Ma) for that interval.
+However, the biostratigraphic limit of Lepidocyclina spp. (last occurrence) reported in the literature is Zone N12 (12.1 Ma).
+The abundance and quality of Lepidocyclina spp. in these periplatform sediments provides strong evidence that these foraminifers did indeed survive into the late Miocene.
 Near the bottom of the cored sediment sequence, below the phosphatic hardground that marks the top of lithologic Unit IV (489.9 mbsf), nannofossil assemblages indicate an age of 18.2-18.5 Ma.
 Despite the expanded Pliocene-Pleistocene drift deposit of lithologic Unit I, the magnetic stratigraphy does not show the expected pattern of polarity reversals in part due to measurement difficulties.
 However, a tentative magnetostratigraphy was developed for the Brunhes and Matuyama Chrons.
 Below 205 mbsf, poor recovery and residual viscous remanent magnetization hindered interpretations.
 Rock magnetic analyses performed on representative discrete samples indicate that the dominant magnetic phase is magnetite, with some minor, indeterminate, high coercive magnetic mineral, possibly pyrrhotite.
-The low gas content (1.7 to 6.6 ppmv) at Site 1198, is likely a function of appreciable pore water SO42- concentrations limiting methanogenesis to total depth and the lack of mature organic matter that could provide a thermogenic component to the gas fraction.
+The low gas content (1.7 to 6.6 ppmv) at Site 1198, is likely a function of appreciable pore water $SO_4^{2-}$ concentrations limiting methanogenesis to total depth and the lack of mature organic matter that could provide a thermogenic component to the gas fraction.

 Carbonate (CaCO3) content at Site 1198 ranges from ~47 to 99 wt% and mostly covaries inversely with the TOC content, which ranges from 0.0 to 0.38 wt%.
-Sulfur content in Site 1198 sediment ranges from 0.0 to ~0.78 wt% and its distribution is similar to that of TOC.
-Lithologic Subunits IB, IC, and IIIA are notable for broad ranges in inversely covarying $CaCO_3$ and TOC values.
+S content in Site 1198 sediment ranges from 0.0 to ~0.78 wt% and its distribution is similar to that of TOC.
+Lithologic Subunits IB, IC, and IIIA are notable for broad ranges in inversely covarying CaCO3 and TOC values.